gravitational/teleport/docs/admin-guide.md

     # certificates and keys (may need to wipe out /var/lib/teleport directory)
     cluster_name: "main"

+    # List (array) of other clusters this CA trusts.
+    trusted_clusters:
+      - key_file: /path/to/main-cluster.ca
+        # Comma-separated list of OS logins allowed to users of this
+        # trusted cluster
+        allow_logins: john,root
+        # Establishes a reverse SSH tunnel from this cluster to the trusted
+        # cluster, allowing the trusted cluster users to access nodes of this
+        # cluster
+        tunnel_addr: 80.10.0.12:3024

 # This section configures the 'node service':
 ssh_service:
     enabled: yes